-Above the main entrance to the Chiesa del Gesù, and framed by the heads and wings of two angels (the work of the Florentine sculptor Bartolomeo Ammannati, 1574) are three letters: IHS.
+On September 27th 1540, the Society of Jesus, better known as the Jesuit Order, was founded by St Ignatius of Loyola, St Francis Xavier and five others.
+The Chiesa del Gesù is the mother church of the Jesuits.
+Above the main entrance, and framed by the heads and wings of two angels (the work of the Florentine sculptor Bartolomeo Ammannati, 1574), are three letters: IHS.
 The middle letter is surmounted by a cross and below it are three nails.
 IHS are the first three letters of Jesus' name in Greek (ΙΗΣΟΥΣ) and this christogram is the emblem of the Jesuits.
-The Chiesa del Gesù (its full name is the Chiesa del Santissimo Nome di Gesù all'Argentina) was consecrated in 1584 and is the mother church of the Jesuits.
 Comments are closed.

 |